top of page

 Project started: 15-07-2023

-For me it felt like a Eureka-moment: it's a concept that has barely been explored before, yet the possibilities are endless.
-It has a completely unique aesthetic from any other game in the genre, and the setting in space also brings along possibilities of unique gravity mechanics and spherical worlds that distinguish it in the gameplay department at the same time.
-Add onto this the narrative implications of colonizing entire star systems to build theme park resorts where guests quite literally step into other worlds, and it could just be the recipe to something great.
+Space roller coasters are a concept that has barely been explored before in video games, yet the possibilities are endless.
+Alien planets bring a completely unique aesthetic from any competitor in the genre, and the setting in space also brings potential for unique gravity mechanics and spherical worlds that distinguish it in the gameplay department at the same time.
+Add onto this the implications of colonizing entire star systems to build theme park resorts where guests literally step into other worlds, and it could be the recipe to something great.

-As could perhaps be imagined however, these are longer-term goals that will likely still take years before they are all fullfilled.
-Nonetheless, I'm very thrilled for what else this rollercoaster of a project will still fly through, and ready for the ride.
+As could perhaps be imagined however, these are longer-term goals that will likely still take some time before they are all fullfilled.
+Nonetheless, I'm very thrilled for what else this rollercoaster of a project will still fly through, and committed to make it the best ride of the galaxy.

 bottom of page